 - Thomas, in his short story, describes his interaction with magic as much more mechanical, more akin to engineering.
 Make some calculations, perform a spell, get a result.
 He contrasts it to Harry's use of magic, which he describes as some absurdist science/art hybrid, where cheesy philosophy and Peter Parker actually matter to what Harry can do, where his belief that he can reshape the world actually lets him.

 - Waldo Butters is a medical examiner with absolutely zero magical talent.
-However, his analytical mindset and ability to remember random half-heard bits of information make him one of the best magical theorists on the planet.
+However, his analytical mindset and ability to remember random half-heard bits of information make him one of the best magical theorists on the planet, outstripping many wizards who have been researchign the topic for centuries in mere months.
 In a world where magic makes any technology go kablooie, he figures out a way to connect a spirit of intellect to the internet.

 - Lampshaded in Day Off when Harry is roleplaying with the Alphas and rails against the unrealistic spread of the magical fireball cast by Billy's wizard character.